Undergraduate On-Campus and Online Exercise Science Degrees and Strength and Conditioning Undergraduate Certificate

 - Credentialed, experienced faculty

-- KU School of Education ranked #1 by U.S. News and World Report
+- KU School of Education recognized as one of the top 20 public education schools in the nation by U.S. News & World Report

 - Best Health Degrees ranked this program in the 15 Best Online Exercise Science and Kinesiology Bachelor’s Degrees for 2021